xavibenjamin/brightpixels.blog/_posts/2014-10-29-the-wirecutter-on-the-best-iphone-6-case.md

 Yesterday, I went out and got myself an iPhone 6.[^1] I've had an iPhone since the iPhone 4, and at first I had a screen protector on it, and a bulky case.[^2] When I upgraded to an 5s last year, I decided that I wasn't going to use a case anymore.
 I wanted it naked so as to not devalue the beauty and design of the phone.

 <figure class="extendout">
-  {% include img.html src="/2014/10/iPhone5s-front.jpg" alt="My iPhone 5s on the front side.
+  {% include_cached img.html src="/2014/10/iPhone5s-front.jpg" alt="My iPhone 5s on the front side.
 You'll notice no huge scratches or dings." %}
   <figcaption>My iPhone 5s on the front side.
 You'll notice no huge scratches or dings</figcaption>
 </figure>

 It wasn't that bad.
 The phone did pretty well on some minor drops.
 I made it a point to treat the phone as if it had a case, but still take care of it as much as possible.
 In my opinion, the phone still looks pretty great, but I've included some pictures[^3] for you to judge yourself.

 <figure class="alignright">
-  {% include img.html src="/2014/10/iPhone5s-back.jpg" alt="The back side of my iPhone 5s.
+  {% include_cached img.html src="/2014/10/iPhone5s-back.jpg" alt="The back side of my iPhone 5s.
 Again no scratches!
 I've had this phone for a year, and that it's in such great condition without a case, is pretty surprising." %}
   <figcaption>The back side of my iPhone 5s.
 Again no scratches!
 I've had this phone for a year, and that it's in such great condition without a case, is pretty surprising</figcaption>
 </figure>